 Students are introduced to teaching career and technical education at the secondary and post-secondary levels.
 Topics include basic planning and teaching skills, writing skills, and strategies for identifying, organizing, and presenting lessons.
 (Only open to students enrolled for career and technical education certification.)

-Prerequisite: CEP 315 or equivalent, with minimum grade of C; minimum GPA of 2.50 in all previous courses; or consent of department chair.
+Prerequisite: CEP 215 or CEP 315 or equivalent, with minimum grade of C; minimum GPA of 2.50 in all previous courses; or consent of department chair.

 Offered: Spring.